gnosischain/click-runner/README.md

 python run_queries.py --ingestor=hopr-blokli --hopr-blokli-networks=jura,rotsee --hopr-database=playground_max
 ```

-Drop `--hopr-database` in prod (it defaults to `crawlers_data`).
-There is no
+In prod, drop **both** overrides: `--hopr-database` defaults to `crawlers_data`, and
+`--hopr-blokli-networks` defaults to `jura` alone.
+Adding `rotsee` is a dev convenience
+— it is a testnet whose ticket price and balances are orders of magnitude away from
+production. dbt flags it as `is_testnet` so it cannot be summed in by accident, but
+there is no reason to carry it in prod.

-docker-compose service for either yet — whoever deploys will add one, or a K8s
+There is no docker-compose service for either ingestor yet — whoever deploys will add
-CronJob alongside the other daily ingestors.
+one, or a K8s CronJob alongside the other daily ingestors.

 ### Deploying the schedule